brunokoga/pathfinder-markdown/prd_markdown/bestiary3/penanggalen.md

 # Creating a Penanggalen

-âPenanggalenâ is an acquired template that can be added to any living creature with 5 or more Hit Dice (referred to hereafter as the base creature).
+“Penanggalen” is an acquired template that can be added to any living creature with 5 or more Hit Dice (referred to hereafter as the base creature).
 Most penanggalens were once humanoids or monstrous humanoids and nearly every penanggalen is female.
 A penanggalen uses the base creature's stats and abilities except as noted here.

 **CR** : Same as base creature +1.